ravikiran-m-p/URLShortenerApp/README.md

     - Click the "Shorten" button.
     - The application generates a short code displayed as a clickable link.
     - Click the short code to open the original URL in your default browser.

+    - How It Works
+    - Maintains a map of short codes to original URLs.
+    - Generates a 6-character random code for each URL.
+    - Checks for duplicates before saving the short code.
+    - Uses Desktop.getDesktop().browse() to open URLs on click.